We currently are accepting applications for 2020.

-- Must have attained the bachelor and master’s degrees with good scholastic records.
+- Must have attained bachelor’s and master’s degrees with good scholastic records.

-- Must have sterling character and personal integrity.
-Letters of recommendation should so indicate.
+- Must have sterling character and personal integrity as indicated by letters of recommendation.

 - Must have demonstrated effectiveness in public school work.